un-vector-tile-toolkit/awesome-unv/README.md

 There is no criteria of the order of the list as of now.
 Maybe to be discussed.

 ## TODO
-Vector Tiles hosted under un-vector-tile-toolkit shall also be added to this awesome-unv list.
+Vector Tiles hosted under un-vector-tile-toolkit, such as kawagoe, shall also be added to this awesome-unv list.